rharrison891/Substrate/docs_src/docs/icons.md

 ﻿# IconPack

-## A complete set of Icons from FluentIcons.
+## A complete set of Fluent Icons

-All of the icons are available through the source generator and can be easily included in your project with a simple `[IconPack]` attribute.
+All of the icons are available through the source generator and can be included with a simple **`[IconPack]`** attribute.

-This will give you
+This generates:

 - `Icons` enum with ≈ 1,500 icons
-- `IconMap` dictionary to convert enm to glyph
+- `IconMap` dictionary to convert enum → glyph
 - `AsGlyph()` extension method
 - `Get()` accessor

-To activate the icon pack just simply create a blank class with the `[IconPack]` attribute.
+To activate, create a blank partial class:

 ```csharp
 [IconPack]
 public partial class AppIcons { }
 ```

-That's it...The generator will do everything for you, and Icons are available globally in your app.
+That's it - The generator will do the rest, and Icons are now available globally.

 ## Using an icon